Our teacher: Roshi Robert Kennedy, S.J.

-Bernie Glassman is an Zen Buddhist roshi who now functions as a lay teacher.
-His focus is on social enterprise, socially engaged Buddhism and "Bearing Witness Retreats" at Auschwitz and on the streets.
-He is one of the original founding members of the Zen Center of Los Angeles.
+Bernie Glassman was an Zen Buddhist roshi.
+His focus was on social enterprise, socially engaged Buddhism and "Bearing Witness Retreats" at Auschwitz and on the streets.
+He was one of the original founding members of the Zen Center of Los Angeles.
 He received Dharma transmission in 1976 from Maezumi Roshi, and he received inka in 1995.

 In 1980, he founded the Zen Community of New York. and in 1982 he opened Greyston Bakery in Yonkers, New York.
 The bakery provided jobs for inner city residents who lacked education and skills.